RULES FOR RIDERS

 After the ride, participants must return their SR card to the organizer, together with the required pictures.
 The pictures can be sent as electronic files.

 The SR card will be returned to the rider after it has been verified and a homologation number has been assigned.
 Homologation numbers are issued in chronological order, including both Tourists and Randonneurs.
-The list of the homologated riders will be posted on the ACP Web site in chronological order.
+The list of the homologated riders will be posted on superrandonnees.org.
 Super Randonnées are not competitive events.
 Riders are not classified by performance.

 A Super Randonnée cannot be counted as participation in, or as credit for another event held in conjuntion with the Super Randonnée.

-A Super Randonnée cannot be held both at the same time and on the same course as a BRM of 600 km.
+A Super Randonnée cannot be held both at the same time and on the same course as a brevet of 600 km.

 Super Randonnées being permanents, the organizer has the obligation to offer them throughout the year (provided the roads are open to traffic).
 If the organizer wants to set a date for a Super Randonnée, he may do so, provided that the rules are respected.
 In particular, he is not allowed to offer motorized assistance, even occasionally, nor to perform control operations instead of the riders.
 He must offer the two options, Tourist and Randonneur, and he must not impose any time schedule to the riders.

-It is expected that those riding a Super Randonnée agree that their name will be published by the ACP.
+It is expected that those riding a Super Randonnée agree that their name will be published by Provence Randonneurs.
 In any case, their identities will not be used for commercial purposes and will not be transmitted to third parties.

 It is also expected that those riding a Super Randonnée fully accept these rules.
-Any fraud, cheating, or deliberate violation of these rules will result in the exclusion of the rider from all ACP events.
-The rider may appeal or complain in writing (including by e-mail) to the Board of Directors of ACP, which will then render a final decision.
+Any fraud, cheating, or deliberate violation of these rules will result in the exclusion of the rider from the events organized by Provence Randonneurs.
+The rider may appeal or complain in writing (including by e-mail) to the President of Provence Randonneurs, which will then render a final decision.